OfficeDev/office-js-docs-pr/docs/outlook/contextless.md

 # [Unified manifest for Microsoft 365](#tab/jsonmanifest)

-1. In your preferred code editor, open the Outlook quick start project that you created in the quick start [Outlook quick start for the unified manifest](../quickstarts/outlook-quickstart-json-manifest.md).
+1. In your preferred code editor, open the [Outlook quick start](../quickstarts/outlook-quickstart-json-manifest.md) project that you created.

-1. Open the manifest.json file located at the root of the project.
+1. Open the **manifest.json** file located at the root of the project.

 1. In the first object in the "extensions.runtimes" array, do the following: